ozziest/overdose/readme.md

 # Overdose

-Overdose is a guardian which is protects your system from request flood.
+Overdose is a guardian which is protects your system from request floods.

 ## Installation